For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 I had no intention of building a brand I could sell when I started Breaking Eighty (and I still don’t have any intention of selling it), but I have had a few people make me offers on it – which was absolutely shocking.

-It’s great to know that as the site grows and I continue to build it, it’s only going to become more valuable.
+It’s great to know that as the site grows and I continue to build it, it will only become more valuable.

 9) Improve Your Digital Skillset